paultechguy/CloudflareDdns.NET/README.md

-# DdnsUpdate.NET (CloudFlare)
+# DdnsUpdate.NET (Email and CloudFlare Support)

+This Windows/Linux application provides a pluggable architecture to initiate actions when an external IP address changes.
+By default, the application is distributed with two ready-to-use plugins when an external IP address changes:

-The primary use case for this application is to update Cloudflare DNS records with an externally visible IP address.
-It will allow you to continuously update your Cloudflare DNS records using the Cloudflare dynamic DNS (DDNS) API.
-The application can be used on Windows or Linux.
+- Cloudflare: Update DNS records when using the Cloudflare dynamic DNS (DDNS) API.
+- Send an email notification using an SMTP server.

 ## Requirements
+- Windows 10 or higher (Windows-x64) or Linux Ubuntu (Linux-x64)
 - Cloudflare account with one or more domains
-- Windows 10 or higher (Windows-x64) or Linux Ubuntu (Linux-x64)
+- Access to an SMTP email server (optional for sending email)
-- Visual Studio 2022 with .NET 8 (if you want to review the source code)
+- Visual Studio 2022 with .NET 8 (optional for source code changes)

 ## Download Now
 Here you can download the [latest release](https://github.com/paultechguy/DdnsUpdate.NET/releases) that contains the Windows and Linux packages along with source code.

 ## Terminology
-For the purpose of this document, the use of the word *application* refers to the DdnsUpdate.NET application.
+For the purpose of this document:
+- *application* refers to the DdnsUpdate.NET application.
+- *IP address* refers to the externally visible IP address where the application is executing.

 ## Take A Test Drive
+The application is distributed with plugins that will execute out-of-the-box, but additional configuration is required for each plugin to operate fully.
-Before you configure the application to update your Cloudflare DNS records with our external IP address, you should test the application to make sure it works with the default configuration.
-Doing this will ensure the configuration is correct and features such as logging are working.
+Before you configure the available plugins, you should test the application as it is distributed.
+Doing this will ensure your computer system is fully compatible with the application.

-Unpack the deployment file into a directory.
+Unpack the deployment file into a local directory.
 The directory will contain the following content:

 ### Windows
     config (directory)